ggSohamgg/Conv-GPT/README.md

 #  **Conv_GPT**

 Conv_GPT is a lightweight conversational Transformer-based AI model designed and built from scratch to facilitate persona-based interactions.
-Trained on the DailyDialog dataset, it aims to provide engaging and context-aware responses while delivering reasonably effective performance within its resource constraints.
+Trained on the DailyDialog dataset, and fine-tuned on the BlendedTalk dataset , it aims to provide engaging and context-aware responses while delivering reasonably effective performance within its resource constraints.

 ---